 Your organisation may already have a BCP in place under its risk management procedures, disaster planning procedures or general emergency management.
 The size and complexity of your BCP will depend on the nature of your not-for-profit, the services it provides and its overall functions.

-Should your board change the way it meets during COVID-19?
+Should your board change the way it meets during a pandemic?

-Boards should meet more frequently with management and employees and aim to establish a rhythm of regular meetings, for the duration of the crisis.
+Boards should meet more frequently with management and employees and aim to establish a rhythm of regular meetings for the duration of a pandemic.

-Consider establishing a crisis management team, which reports back to the board on the organisation’s response to the crisis.
+If you haven't already, consider establishing a crisis management team, which reports back to the board on the organisation’s response to a pandemic.

 A structured agenda is important during times of uncertainty because it channels the meeting direction and provides a clear plan.
 Agendas are also particularly useful when boards are adjusting to meeting electronically.

 Make sure all directors have access to electronic platforms so the board can function electronically.
-There are a number of platforms that provide cost-effective meeting technology including Zoom and Microsoft Teams.
+A number of platforms, including Zoom and Microsoft Teams, provide cost-effective meeting technology .
 Be mindful of using appropriate security and privacy measures for online meetings such as protecting passwords and meeting IDs.

 Can your not-for-profit organisation hold its AGM remotely or should you postpone the meeting?

-In light of physical distancing and occasional shutdown requirements imposed during the COVID-19 pandemic, you may need to decide if your not-for-profit organisation can hold its AGM remotely through the use of technology or if you could postpone the meeting.
+In light of physical distancing and occasional shutdown requirements imposed during a pandemic, you may need to decide if your not-for-profit organisation can hold its AGM remotely through the use of technology or if you could postpone the meeting.